Mr. William O. Anderson

 Patrick and his wife Dani, live in South Burlington, with their dog, Barouk.

 Vice President for Enrollment and Marketing

 At Wittenberg from 2008 to 2013, first in student affairs and then in student affairs and enrollment, Sarah was responsible for all enrollment-related strategy, including developing communications, cultivating new markets, coordinating financial aid awards, analyzing enrollment data, and creating yield strategies.
-She managed professional staff of 38 in areas of admission, financial aid, and student life, and a budget of several million dollars.
-Her time there resulted in major growth in applications, increases in net tuition revenue and, in 2011 enrollment of the largest class of new students since 2007.
+She managed professional staff of 38 in areas of admission, financial aid, and student life.
+Her time there resulted in major growth in applications, increases in net tuition revenue.

 Sarah was Assistant and then Associate Vice President for Student Development at Xavier University, Cincinnati, Ohio, from 2000 to 2007, and was director of the Learning Assistance Center at Xavier from 1997 to 2000.
 She was also an adjunct instructor in the departments of Teacher Education and English at Miami University, 1993 to 2001.
 She has given numerous presentations at conferences and meetings, to large groups and small, on such topics as managing diversity in student affairs, the role of institutional mission in higher education, internal marketing and branding in higher education, and other topics.